digitalcircuits/GroupMe-Reminder-Bot/README.md

 # About

-During my time at Braven, we used GroupMe to communicate with members as it was the preffered platform by the majority of the group.
+During my time at Braven Spring 2020, we used GroupMe to communicate with members as it was the preffered platform by the majority of the group.
 To make sure everyone was kept up to date, I wrote a simple bot that pulled any assignments due from a MongoDB server and posted in the group chat.

 ## Structure